-Women currently make up 46.9% of the overall workforce, but hold only 29.2% of job positions in manufacturing and 21.4% of positions in utilities, which includes electricity generation / delivery and water / wastewater management.
+At the present moment the majority of the participants in the project are women and their percentage equals to 46.
+9% of the total number of employees while representing 29% of the total workforce, according to the survey conducted in the previous year.
+2% of job position in manufacturing and 21.
+In utilities or electric/metered’ or in electricity generation/delivery or water/waste water management, 4% of the positions.
 Women and men are more equally represented in higher education staff, however salary differences between women and men in the industry increase the longer an employee holds their position.
 Salaries for men on higher education staff increase steadily based on years in position, while salaries stay mostly the same for women who have been in their positions for 8-22 years, creating a wage gap that increases with the number of years in a position, and is similar to that seen in the overall workforce, where women’s earnings are 83% of men’s.

 Factors Affecting the Workforce